blakeblackshear/frigate/docs/docs/configuration/index.md

 ### `objects`

-Can be overridden at the camera level
+Can be overridden at the camera level.
+For a list of available objects, see the [objects documentation](./objects.mdx).

 ```yaml
 objects: